 Finally, each game will have its own rules, and you should look for ones that present the best opportunity.
 So, check each game for its rules on doubling down, splitting and what happens on a soft 17.
 Ideally, you want to be able to double down on whatever card pair you want, you want to be able to split as many times as you want, and you want the dealer to stand on soft 17s, rather than hit.

 Online blackjack variations

 Blackjack is mostly blackjack, whether you’re online or live.
-However, there are a few ways that online blackjack can be different from its live counterpart.
+However, there are a few ways that real money online blackjack can be different from its live counterpart.